Diegogtz03/Diegogtz03/README.md

 - 👋 Hi, I’m @Diegogtz03
-- 👀 I’m interested in everything :)
+- 👀 I’m interested in everything including Web Development, Generative AI and Full-Stack Development :)
-- 🌱 I’m currently diving deeply in C++ and python
+- 🌱 I’m currently diving deeply in C++ and Python
-- 📫 How to reach me A01284841@itesm.mx // diego_gtz_t@hotmail.com
+- 📫 How to reach me A01284841@tec.mx // diego_gtz_t@hotmail.com